gardendb/gardendb/README.md

 [extensible data notation](https://github.com/edn-format/edn) (EDN) format and native Clojure maps, sequences, and functions to provide an idiomatic in-memory document store with persistence.

+## Use Cases
+* local persisted cache
+* single instance web sites
+* single instance services
+* single instance desktop applications
+* ?

+## Caveats
+* no indexing [may in the future] (entire collection scans per query, but intermediate temporary collections may be used (like views in CouchDB); see Usage temporary collection :into section below)
+* Single in-memory instance only (see below)

+## In-Memory, Single Instance Limitations (currently)

+Note that the canoncial representation is the in-memory data structure so if there are multiple GardenDB sessions on the SAME gardendb db file, each session will overwrite the modifications of the other sessions.
+In other words, there is (currently) no synchronization between the persistence layer and the in-memory gardendb data structures.

+However, if there are multiple gardendb db files then each of those db files may have one (1) running gardendb instances per db file.
+In other words, each gardendb db file is independent of each other.

+## Mulit-Version Concurrent Control in GardendDB

+Distributed synchronized gardendb nodes may be added in the future since revision ids are baked into GardenDB.

+Currently revision control functions locally to the in-memory instance, meaning that if revision control is enabled, multi-version concurrency control (MVCC) is used (leveraging revision ids) to handle multiple threads/actors in the same JVM session.

+The implementation in GardenDB is similiar to how CouchDB handles MVCC.

+The MVCC mechanism is in-place for the distributed components/functionality but resources to develop the distributed capability have not been allocated.

+## Disclaimer

-**GardenDB is still in alpha and changing rapidly.
+**GardenDB is still in alpha and may change significantly.
 The API is somewhat stable but may change.
 GardenDB is NOT for production use at this time.
 USE AT OWN RISK.**

 ## Why is the name GardenDB?